LiamGITZ/Nexedi/README.md

   ~(2 hrs of thought)
   #Recursive Solution ~(2hrs) :
     Created an algorithim that first calculated the efficiency and break_even_day of each machine.
-The algori p.
+The algorithims then recursivley found the best possible
+    combination of machines using Dynamic Programming.

+    The program used 2 optimizations that improved it over brute force:
+    Optimization 1 :
+      Similar to the strategy of the greedy algorithim the recursive solution does a pruning step in which any machine that is both less efficient and has a later
+      Break_even_Day is removed.
+This solves the failure point of our greedy algorithim as it now takes in to account that we may want a less efficient machine if
+      it has an earlier break_even_day.

+Tree:
+      /M3
+   /M2\M3
+ M1
+   \M2/M3
+      \M3

   **Failure point**
   RecursionError: maximum recursion depth exceeded while calling a Python object

 #Final Solution ~(2hrs) :
-   The same methedology as the recursive solution with the difference of being alcoated on the heap instead of the call stack.
+   The same methedology as the recursive solution with the difference of being alocated on the heap instead of the call stack.